Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Popular Neural Network Architectures

-The final layer output $Y$ is constructed as a weighted sum of the value vectors, $Y_i = \sum_{j=1}^N A_{ij} v_j$, or in matrix notation, $Y = A V$.
-In standard implementations, multiple such `heads' are computed in parallel and concatenated to capture diverse dependencies \citep{vaswani2017attention}.
+The layer output is $Y = AV$, i.e., $Y_i = \sum_{j=1}^N A_{ij} v_j$.
+In standard implementations, several such \emph{heads} (parallel attention computations with independent $\phi_Q, \phi_K, \phi_V$) are concatenated to capture diverse dependencies.
+Figure~\ref{fig:transformer_arch} summarises this pipeline and lists the two attention forms commonly used downstream.

-The operation performed by the attention matrix $A$ can be rigorously interpreted as a Nadaraya-Watson kernel regression estimator.
-We define an implicit, data-dependent kernel function $\kappa_\theta$, parametrized by the projection weights $\theta = \{W_Q, W_K\}$ as
+The attention matrix $A$ admits a direct interpretation as a Nadaraya–Watson kernel regression estimator \citep{nadaraya1964estimating, watson1964smooth}.
+Define a data-dependent kernel $\kappa_\eta$ parameterized by the projection networks $\eta = \{\phi_Q, \phi_K\}$ as

-Unlike standard stationary kernels used in nonparametric statistics (e.g., the Radial Basis Function), which depend solely on the Euclidean distance $\|x_i - x_j\|$, this kernel is non-stationary.
-It effectively learns a metric space where the alignment of the learned features in the query-key subspace determines the similarity between them.
+Unlike stationary kernels used in nonparametric regression (e.g., the Radial Basis Function; see \citealp{wand1994kernel}) that depend only on the Euclidean distance $\|x_i - x_j\|$, this kernel is non-stationary: it learns a metric in which similarity is determined by alignment of the projected features.

-Under this definition, the attention weight $A_{ij}$ is exactly the normalized kernel weight.
-The output $Y_i$ then corresponds to the Nadaraya-Watson estimator of the function values $V$ at the query location $x_i$, conditioned on the context set $\{x_j\}$:
+Under this definition, $A_{ij}$ is precisely the normalised kernel weight, and $Y_i$ is the Nadaraya–Watson estimator of the values $V$ at the query location $x_i$, conditioned on the context $\{x_j\}$:

-Thus, statistically, the Self-Attention layer performs in-context kernel smoothing.
-It denoises and integrates information from the set of value vectors $V$, with the smoothing bandwidth and shape dictated dynamically by the learned similarity structure $\kappa_\theta$ \citep{nadaraya1964estimating, watson1964smooth}.
+Statistically, the self-attention layer performs in-context kernel smoothing: it integrates information across the value vectors $V$, with the smoothing bandwidth and shape dictated by the learned similarity structure $\kappa_\eta$.